Clerk of the Crown in Chancery

 The Clerk of the Crown in Chancery in Great Britain is a senior civil servant who is the head of the Crown Office.

 The Crown Office, a section of the Ministry of Justice, has custody of the Great Seal of the Realm, and has certain administrative functions in connection with the courts and the judicial process, as well as functions relating to the electoral process for House of Commons elections, to the keeping of the Roll of the Peerage, and to the preparation of royal documents such as warrants required to pass under the royal sign-manual, fiats, letters patent, etc.

 History

-Antonia Romeo (right) taking oath as Clerk of the Crown in Chancery.

 The position evolved from the mediaeval office of the Chancery.
 The first individual known to be designated as Clerk of the Crown in Chancery was Benedict Normanton in 1331.
 After 1384, it became common for two persons to hold the clerkship in two separate offices, and in some cases two persons held one of the offices in survivorship.

 From 1885 onwards, the office of Clerk of the Crown in Chancery has always been held by the Permanent Secretary to the Lord Chancellor's Department (now the Ministry of Justice).
 The Clerk of the Crown is formally appointed by the monarch under the royal sign-manual; they must take an oath before assuming the office, which is now administered by the Lord Chancellor.